DeviCharishma/takehome/README.md

 * You must use NextJS for the front-end.
 You are encouraged to use third-party libraries such as a form validation library for your own convenience.
+* We have set up the front-end with the Tailwind CSS framework, which is what we use in our own product.
+You're not required to use Tailwind, but demonstrating proficiency with it is a plus.
 * The back-end must be done with the provided express server.
 Add on to it as much as you’d like, but the assignment must be completed using express.
 * You must implement your solution using the provided database schema, since this is what we'll be